Mixing nebuliser solutions

 - what nebulised solutions have been combined

 This is typically used as therapy for cystic fibrosis (CF).
-A number of these combinations have been found to be compatible, including:
+A number of triple combinations have been found to be compatible, including:

-- salbutamol combined with ipratropium bromide and dornase alfa, when all solutions are preservative free
+- salbutamol + ipratropium bromide + dornase alfa, when all solutions are preservative free

 During resistant infections, people with CF may require inhalation treatment of colistimethate with standard inhalation therapy.

-The following four-way combination is compatible when preservative free solutions are used:
+The following combination is compatible when preservative free solutions are used:

 For further information or advice on mixing nebuliser solutions, please contact your local medicines information service.